magento/magento2/app/code/Magento/AuthorizenetCardinal/README.md

 # Magento_AuthorizenetCardinal module

-The Magento_AuthorizenetCardinal module provides a possibility to enable 3D Secure 2.0 support for AuthorizenetAcceptjs payment integration.
+Use the Magento_AuthorizenetCardinal module to enable 3D Secure 2.0 support for AuthorizenetAcceptjs payment integrations.

 ## Structure